clojurewerkz/monger.docs/articles/integration.md

 ### clojure.core.cache

 Monger provides a MongoDB-backed cache implementation that conforms to the `clojure.core.cache` protocol.
-It uses capped collections for caches.
-You can use any many cache data structure instances as your application may need.
+It uses the `cache_entries` for caches by default.
+You can use any number of cache data structure instances as your application may need.

 To use Monger's cache implementation, use functions in both `clojure.core.cache` and `monger.cache` namespaces, then create